AdobeDocs/deliverability-learn.en/help/additional-resources/blocklist-databases.md

 ---
 title: Real-time Blackhole Lists
-description:  Learn about databases of IP addresses and domains likely to be used by spammers.
+description:  Learn about organizations which maintain lists of IP addresses and domains likely to be used by spammers.
 feature: Additional resources
 topics: Deliverability
 kt: